metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_module_v1alpha2_manifest.md

 Optional:

-- `sensitive` (Boolean) Specify whether or not the output is sensitive.Default: 'false'.
+- `sensitive` (Boolean) Specify whether or not the output is sensitive.
+Default: 'false'.

 <a id="nestedatt--spec--variables"></a>